murphyki/BitsAndBobs/dev_setup/README.md

 - You now need to rebuild all your docker images again so that they are available inside the minikube VM

 ### Single Node Cluster Setup
+Assumes you have already installed docker.
+If not, see [Docker Environment Setup](#docker-environment-setup)
 - Change directory to the `BitsAndBobs/dev_setup` repo
 - To setup the single node cluster, execute:
 ```